 Step 3: Collect Information at The Scene of the Crash

 Additionally, you should take photographs of the other driver’s auto insurance card and the driver’s license.
-This information will help your attorney investigate your case and eventually prove your case to the other driver’s insurance company and/or their attorneys.
+This information will help your attorney investigate your motorcycle accident case and eventually prove your case to the other driver’s insurance company and/or their attorneys.

 Step 4: Obtain Witness Information

-If you suffered injuries as the result of a motorcycle accident that you did not cause, it is extremely important that you hire a personal injury attorney with experience handling motorcycle accident cases.
-Unlike with car accidents, Florida does not require motorcycle owners to carry personal injury protection (PIP) insurance coverage as it does for owners of ordinary cars and other street legal four wheeled motor vehicles.
+If you suffered injuries due to a motorcycle accident that you did not cause, you must hire a personal injury attorney with experience handling motorcycle accident cases.
+Unlike car accidents, Florida does not require motorcycle owners to carry personal injury protection (PIP) insurance coverage as it does for owners of ordinary cars and other street-legal four-wheeled motor vehicles.
 This means that motorcycle riders in Florida generally have no motor vehicle insurance to cover their medical bills and expenses following a crash.

 Step 6: Inform the Insurance Companies About the Accident

 If you do decide to hire a personal injury attorney, it is best that you do not communicate with the insurance companies at all and let your attorney handle all communication.
 Whatever you say to the insurers will be recorded and will most certainly be used against you.
 Your motorcycle accident lawyer knows that and can help you protect your rights and ensure you do not fall into the insurance company’s traps.

-Florida has a four year statute of limitations for personal injury lawsuits.
-This means that people who are injured in car or motorcycle accidents have four years from the time of the accident to file a claim in court.
-Florida also has a two year statute of limitations for wrongful death lawsuits.
+Florida has a two-year statute of limitations for personal injury lawsuits.
+This means that bikers who suffer an injury in a motorcycle accident have two years from the accident to file a claim in court.
+Florida also has a two-year statute of limitations for wrongful death lawsuits.
 Thus, a victim’s family has two years from the time of the victim’s death to file a wrongful death lawsuit in court.

-Miami, Florida Motorcycle Accident Lawyer
+Contact Our Florida Motorcycle Accident Lawyers